ClayPulse/pulse-editor-terminal/README.md

-## Pulse Editor Terminal
+## Pulse App Template

-Pulse Editor Terminal is a Pulse Editor terminal extension that allows you to connect to a terminal (e.g. shell, PowerShell, Termux) on your local device.
+This is a React full-stack template which you can use to make your own Pulse Editor app.
+It uses Webpack Module Federation to share modules with Pulse Editor.

+For more information about Pulse Editor core and its ecosystem, visit our official [website](https://pulse-editor.com) and [documentation](https://docs.pulse-editor.com).

 ## Get Started